-Stealth Pun: The English dub has Brock say that he didn't know Vikings were still around while Team Rocket (dressed as them) are attempting to ferry them to New Island.
+Stealth Pun: The English dub has Brock say that he didn't know Vikings were still around while Team Rocket (disguised as Vikings) are attempting to ferry them to New Island.
 Ash responds that "They mostly live in Minnesota!"
 This went over the heads of more than a few British and Canadians. note The Minnesota Vikings are a team in the National Football League, Minnesota being a state with a significant Norwegian community.

 Take Over the World: This appears to have been Giovanni's motive for manipulating Mewtwo.
-Mewtwo then tries to pull this off himself with his cloned Pokémon...sort of; everyone would be wiped out prior to this, so he wouldn't really be "taking it over" from anyone.
+Mewtwo then tries to pull this off himself with his cloned Pokémon... sort of; everyone would be wiped out prior to this, so he wouldn't really be "taking it over" from anyone.

 Talking the Monster to Death: Averted.
 The main characters are unable to dissuade or reason with Mewtwo or get him to abandon his reckless course of action.